← orga.cat

 FileBot

-Cross-platform shareware organizer and renamer of videos and music.
+Cross-platform shareware tool for organizing and renaming videos and music.

 It works well for organizing and renaming movies and fetching subtitles and artwork, and it can be used from the command line.
 Unfortunately, it has become a paid app.
 I usually don't use file renamers because Directory Opus and Total Commander work well for my needs, so I haven't properly tested other tools such as Bulk Rename Utility (reportedly very good), ReNamer, Ant Renamer and Advanced Renamer.
 And there is PowerToys PowerRename too (see above).